UX Study

 Limited Usability of Advanced Search Operators

-We explored several UX upgrades to make results more transparent and usable:
+We explored several UX approaches to make results more transparent and usable:

 Quick filters